Last Updated on Samuel Franklinby

 - Previous Points: Utilising this skill as required to reach thresholds of movement speed for SpeedNA can be worth some talent points as it allows you to move your tab 3 talent points into tab 2 Strafe instead.
 This can be useful if you have at least 50 points in your other skills above but still lack the movement speed required.

 Idleon Bowman Build – Catching Build Guide

-As a second preset build option to damage the Bowman can run a catching build to help you catch everything from fly in W2 to flycicle in W3.
+As a second preset build option the bowman can run a catching build to help you catch everything from fly in W2 to flycicle in W3.
 While not a full Idleon catching guide the below setup will be sufficient to give you the necessary foundation to farm the bugs you need for gear progression and quests.
 Mechanically bug catching has similarities to the basic skilling talents of W1 like mining and woodcutting with your goal to maximise your efficiency to reach higher tier bugs.
-In addition to this build you’ll want to equip bug catching efficiency equipment and damage your intended bug nest with a damage orientated build before catching to earn a bug catching bonus by damaging the particular bug nest before starting.
+In addition to this build you’ll want to equip bug catching efficiency equipment and damage your intended bug nest with a damage orientated build before catching to earn a bug catching bonus on that nest.

-While the Bowman only has tab 3 skills that directly impact catching your tab 1 and tab 2 skills are still important and provide some boost.
+While the bowman only has tab 3 skills that directly impact catching your tab 1 and tab 2 skills are still important and provide some boost.
 These beginner and archer tabs should be invested in as follows on your catching build preset to maximise your catching efficiency if you find yourself maxed on all of these talents then you can place any leftovers in smithing talents.